Protestors use big rig, cars to block SR-134, I-5 interchange in Glendale

 Additionally, CHP shut down the transition between the eastbound 134 and both southbound and northbound lanes of I-5.

 Burbank Police Department says that the Armenian-American group is holding an event called "Rally for Life" to express their distress with Congressman Adam Schiff, who represents the area.
-They claim he has not done enough to stop ongoing blockades in Armenia, which are allegedly a result of Azerbaijan blocking the only land route to an area where more than 100,000 Armenians live.
+They claim he has not done enough to stop ongoing blockades in Armenia, which are allegedly a result of Azerbaijan blocking the only land route to the Republic of Artsakh, an area where more than 100,000 Armenians live.

 Signs laid out on the freeway appeared to say "Adam Schiff Don't Ignore Us" and "Open the Road to Life."